convert

 Examples

 convert needs always one of the converting functions.
-If one of the converting functions are not used, an error will be shown.
+If one of the converting functions isn’t used, an error will be shown.

 Only one value can be added in a converting function.
 If you want to convert more than one table column, repeat the converting function.